Strict linear prices in non-convex European day-ahead electricity markets: Optimality conditions

-Note that \qprelax{} arises from \qpflow{} by dropping the combinatorial structure, i.e., block bids and the flex bids.
-In this case we do not need to require the filling condition \nbref{nb:fillingcondition} or the flow price condition \nbref{nb:fpc} explicitly as these naturally follows from the \emph{Karush-Kuhn-Tucker optimality conditions} (cf.~\cite[Chapter 5.5.3]{boyd04}).
-The next theorem shows how an optimal solution to \qprelax{} can be extended to a feasible solution of \qpflow{}.
+Note that \qprelax{} is a parameterized optimization problem where the binary variables $\gebotswahl$ are exogenously given parameters.
+It is a convex optimization problem with a polyhedral feasible region.
+Therefore, it is well defined to associate dual variables with every primal constraint.
+The dual variables are denoted by the Greek letters that are given in squared brackets.
+The next theorem will show that in this relaxation we do not need to require the filling condition \nbref{nb:fillingcondition} or the flow price condition \nbref{nb:fpc} explicitly as these naturally follow from the KKT conditions.

-\begin{satz}[natural spot price characteristics] Let $\gebotswahl$ be a bid selection, $f\gebotswahl$, $k_{a,t}\gebotswahl\in\R$ constants, and \valrelax\ an optimal solution to \qprelax{}.
-Then there exist prices $\p$, so that $(\valdelta,\p)$ satisfies the filling condition and $(\valtau,\p)$ satisfies the flow price condition.
-Furthermore, with
+\begin{theorem}[(Natural spot price characteristics)] Let $\gebotswahl$ be an exogenously given fixed bid selection, i.e., $\valbeta$ and $\valphi$ are exogenously given parameters.
+A feasible solution $(\delta,\tau)$ to \qprelax\ is an optimal solution if and only if there exist prices $\p$ so that $(\delta,\p)$ satisfies the filling condition and $(\tau,\p)$ satisfies the flow price condition.
+These prices are given by the optimal dual variables to the clearing condition of \qprelax. \end{theorem}